restore your smile

 From Bonding & Shaping

-After Dr. Luck approves you for treatment, you will come in for your appointment.
+After your dentist in Fort Mill approves you for treatment, you will come in for your appointment.
 She will clean your teeth and use a mild acid to etch the teeth that will be bonded, roughening the surface to prepare for the application of the resin.

 Then, she will apply resin that matches the color of your teeth, and sculpt and shape it until your tooth has been restored.
 The resin will be hardened using UV light, and further refined and trimmed to ensure the tooth looks and feels completely natural.
 This process will be repeated if you’re having multiple teeth treated.